Dobutamine stress echocardiography in the evaluation of hibernating myocardium

 Impaired left ventricular (LV) systolic function in patients with coronary heart disease is often a partially reversible process (table 1).
 As an example, left ventricular function may improve markedly, and even normalize, in subsets of patients following successful revascularization (figure 1) [1-3].

 Since many studies have established a relation between LV systolic function and cardiovascular prognosis, it is reasonable to speculate that improved LV systolic function following revascularization would be associated with a favorable effect on outcome.
 The superiority of revascularization compared to medical management in selected patients with coronary disease and LV dysfunction is compatible with this hypothesis [4,5].
 The myocardium that recovers function after revascularization has been called "hibernating."
 To the extent that improvement in regional or global LV systolic function is a significant goal in such patients, the ability to accurately assess regional myocardial viability in a dysfunctional territory prior to revascularization becomes an important component of the decision making process (table 2 and algorithm 1 and algorithm 2).
-(See "Diagnosis and management of ischemic cardiomyopathy", section on 'Revascularization' and "Clinical syndromes of stunned or hibernating myocardium".)
+(See "Ischemic cardiomyopathy: Treatment and prognosis", section on 'Coronary artery revascularization' and "Clinical syndromes of stunned or hibernating myocardium".)

 Dobutamine stress echocardiography has emerged as an important noninvasive clinical tool for the detection of hibernating myocardium [6,7].
 The role of dobutamine stress echocardiography in the evaluation of myocardial viability in the setting of hibernation will be reviewed here.
 The use of other modalities in conjunction with dobutamine stress, such as Doppler studies, the relative efficacy of other imaging modalities (eg, radionuclide imaging, magnetic resonance imaging) for the detection of hibernating myocardium, and protocols for dobutamine stress echocardiography are discussed separately.
 (See "Evaluation of hibernating myocardium" and "Overview of stress echocardiography", section on 'Dobutamine stress echocardiography'.)